JLefortBesnard/reproduction_afni_tutorial/README.md

-# reproduction_afni_tutorial
+# reproduction_afni_tutorial with afni itself and using nipype

-Contains instruction files and scripts that use nipype to reproduce the AFNI tutorial
+This repository contains instruction files and scripts that use nipype to reproduce AFNI tutorial.
+These workflows reproduce example workflows that can be found on AFNI tutorial.